How Much Proof Of Funds Is Needed For A Spousal Open Work Permit?

 Recommended Documents

+Proof of funds for spousal open work permit applications should show that the funds are real, accessible, and sufficient to support the applicant in Canada.
 Instead of a set minimum, IRCC officers assess your overall financial picture—whether your funds are real, accessible, and enough to reasonably support you in Canada.
 Your goal is to make it easy for an officer to understand where the money comes from and how you’ll cover living costs.
+Financial evidence may also be assessed differently depending on whether the application is made inside or outside Canada.

 What to include (recommended):